 On October 30, 2010, we consummated the issuance and sale of 125,000,000 of our equity shares in a private placement with our promoter group, including an entity affiliated with our CEO, Chairman and Managing Director, Mr. Raju Vegesna.
 These shares carry voting rights proportionate to the amount paid up on these shares.
-Further company has a lien on these shares till the shares are fully paid up.
-Also refer to note 37 to the Consolidated Financial statements.
+During the year, the shares got fully paid up and carry full voting rights.